-On March 14, 2011, JCIE launched the Japan NGO Earthquake Relief & Recovery Fund to aid Japanese organizations taking part in the immediate relief effort as well as those with a long-term focus on rebuilding communities.
-To date, it has raised more than $1.6 million.
+JCIE manages several funds to to aid Japanese organizations taking part in the immediate as well as long term relief efforts in response to the 3/11 disaster but the Japan NGO Earthquake Relief & Recovery Fund launched on March 14, 2011 is our main fund in collecting donations from the general public.
+To date, it has raised more than $1.7 million.
 Initially, half of the funds raised were allocated to the Center for Public Resources Development's "GiveOne" initiative for groups providing emergency relief, while half was set aside for the long-term recovery.
 As the situation on the ground evolved, JCIE has shifted toward directing all new contributions to the recovery stage.

 This will avoid credit card processing fees.
 Please make the check out to "Japan Center for International Exchange" and mail to: